 Please note: you can only enable Conversational Issue Filing for in-app users once you’ve upgraded to SDK v7.0.0 and above.
 To upgrade to the latest version of the SDK, see our developer documentation for iOS and Android.

 Conversational Issue Filing allows you to offer a fully conversational support experience for your mobile users.
-This matches our Web Chat experience and provides a seamless, consistent conversational flow for users across different platforms.
+This can be configured to match our Web Chat experience, and provides a seamless, consistent conversational flow for users across different platforms.

 When an end user reaches out to your support from within your app, they will be immediately taken to a chat screen.
 You can configure bots to greet them, collect information about their inquiry, and suggest relevant FAQs, all within a conversation flow that feels like talking to a live person.

 Please note: Conversational Issue Filing is designed for compatibility with our native Android and iOS SDKs v7.0.0 and above.
 To ensure a successful integration of this new conversation flow for your users, we recommend that you update your SDKs and Dashboard configurations as follows:

 - Create a test app in your Helpshift Dashboard for testing out the new Conversational Issue Filing flow

 - Have your developers create a test version of your app that uses the app ID and API keys from your test app in the Dashboard

 - Integrate the latest Helpshift SDKs into that test app

 - Enable Conversational Issue Filing from the In-app SDK Configurations page in your test app

 - Once Conversational Issue Filing has been enabled, try out different configurations for your conversational experience by enabling/disabling the settings listed in this guide